boson-project/functions/testing.md

 #### Steps

-1. Initialize a Function project or re-use an existing project from the first scenario.
+1. Create a Function project or re-use an existing project from the first scenario.
 2. Build the project
    ```
-   kn faas build
+   kn faas create
    ```
 3. Provide a container registry location where you have permission to create images.
 This will typically be, for example, a personal Docker Hub or Quay.io